-Noteworthy, most melt-inclusion suites in this compilation did not measure CO2 in the vapour bubble, meaning that the total CO2 content has been underestimated, and XH2O overestimated.
-This can be demonstrated by comparing XH2O values at volcanoes where there some studies with Raman measurements and some without (Fig. S9c EAR; Fig. S9h Kamchatka, and Cascades).
-Thus, Fig. 3c shows a compilation only using melt-inclusions where bubble CO2 was measured by Raman spectroscopy.
-Both compilations demonstrate that subduction zones record much higher XH2O globally than Mid-Ocean Ridge basalts, ocean island basalts, continental rifts and intraplate volcanoes.
+Notably, most melt inclusion suites in our global compilation did not measure CO2 in the vapour bubble, meaning that the total CO2 content has been underestimated, and XH2O overestimated.
+This can be demonstrated by comparing XH2O values at volcanoes where there are some studies with Raman measurements and some without (Fig. S9c EAR; Fig. S9h Kamchatka, and Cascades).
+Thus, Fig. 3c shows a compilation only using melt inclusions where bubble CO2 was measured by Raman spectroscopy.
+Both compilations demonstrate that subduction zones record much higher XH2O globally than mid-ocean ridge basalts, ocean island basalts, continental rifts and intraplate volcanoes.
 It is also interesting that within hotspot and intraplate settings, regions with tholeiitic compositions (e.g. Iceland, Hawai’i, Galápagos, Réunion, Deccan Traps) generally have lower XH2O values than regions with more alkaline magmas (e.g., Canary Islands, Azores, Cabo Verde, Supporting Fig. S9).
 This likely represents the lower melt extents in alkaline settings, and the possibility of more volatile-rich sources (e.g., DeVitre et al. 2023).
-Thus, while rapid-response fluid-inclusion barometry is highly applicable to active volcanic regions such as Hawai’i, Iceland, East African Rift, Galápagos, Réunion, Cabo Verde, and the Canary Islands, it is not appropriate in subduction zones such as Alaska, Kamchatka, or Central America.
+Thus, while rapid-response fluid inclusion barometry is highly applicable to active volcanic regions such as Hawai’i, Iceland, East African Rift, Galápagos, Réunion, Cabo Verde, and the Canary Islands, it is not appropriate in subduction zones such as Alaska, Kamchatka, or Central America.
 Interestingly, although there are only two studies with Raman data in the Cascades arc (Aster et al., 2016; Venugopal et al., 2020), the inclusions with highest pressures have XH2O values <0.2.
-This may indicate that in dryer subduction zones, fluid-inclusions may have some utility for the most mafic, CO2-rich magmas.
+This may indicate that in drier subduction zones, fluid inclusions may have some utility for the most mafic, CO2-rich magmas.

-To increase the accuracy of rapid-response petrological monitoring during future eruptions, it should be a priority to perform melt-inclusion studies accounting for vapour bubble CO2 in more volcanic systems worldwide, given the large offsets between studies accounting bubbles and those which do not in for XH2O space (Fig. 3), and to determine approximate trends in XH2O-pressure space for a given volcanic system or region during times of quiescence.
-This will allow assessment of the suitability of the fluid-inclusion method and permit appropriate corrections for the complexities of mixed fluids without requiring melt-inclusion work during each eruptive episode.
-In systems with no prior constraints, our observations of correlations between alkalinity and XH2O can provide a first order assessment of appropriate XH2O values to use.
-We note that once arc magmas are excluded from the compilation, even if XH2O is entirely unconstrained, fluid-inclusion barometry is still more accurate than other methods such as mineral-melt thermobarometry.
+To increase the accuracy of rapid-response petrological monitoring during future eruptions, it should be a priority to perform melt inclusion studies accounting for vapour bubble CO2 in more volcanic systems worldwide, given the large offsets between studies accounting for bubbles and those which do not in XH2O space (Fig. 3), and to determine approximate trends in XH2O-pressure space for a given volcanic system or region during times of quiescence.
+This will allow assessment of the suitability of the fluid inclusion method for a given volcano and permit appropriate corrections for the complexities of mixed fluids without requiring melt inclusion work during each eruptive episode.
+In systems with no prior constraints, our observations of correlations between alkalinity and XH2O can provide a first-order assessment of appropriate XH2O values to use.
+We note that once arc magmas are excluded from the compilation, even if XH2O is entirely unconstrained, fluid inclusion barometry is still more accurate than other methods such as mineral-melt thermobarometry in recovering magma storage pressures.

 4. Conclusion